endevver/mt-plugin-messaging/README.md

 `statuses/update` so if you want to use Ajax you can find those examples in `addons/TwitterAPI.plugin/tmpl/dashboard_widget.mtml`.
 Also, the test suite shows a working Perl implementation with Net::Twitter.

+### Passwords

+An MT author's password is *not* used to authenticate.
+The Movable Type-generated API password is used instead.

+The API password is used instead because it provides greater security through restricted permissions: author's can post status updates with the API password, for example, but can not modify templates.

 # Tags